Improving intensive care for infants at Children’s Hospitals

 Our Mission

-CHNC is dedicated to improving care and outcomes for infants in Children’s Hospital NICUs through sharing of data, information and ideas for benchmarking, research and development of safety and quality improvement initiatives.
+CHNC is dedicated to improving care and outcomes for infants in Children’s Hospital Level IV NICUs through sharing of data, information and ideas for benchmarking, research and development of safety and quality improvement initiatives.

 Our Story

 CHNC formed in 2006 and partnered with the Child Health Corporation of America (now Children’s Hospital Association) to develop the Children’s Hospitals Neonatal Database (CHND).
-Since its launch in 2010, the CHND has grown from a collaborative of 17 member institutions to over 45 participating sites in 2022.
-The CHND recently transitioned from CHA to a new registry partner, WCG Velos, to launch a new platform in 2017.
+The CHND transitioned from CHA to a new registry partner, WCG Velos, to launch a new platform in 2017.
+The CHNC organization has grown from a collaborative of 17 member institutions to 49 participating sites in 2024.

 CHNC membership includes the following: